While there’s such a thing as too many updates, regular updates to your software are important to ensure that you’re staying on top of changing needs.

 If there’s an “auto-update” option, that’s even better.

-Instead of having your users update their software when they open it, why not ask them to do it when they close the software.
+Instead of having your users update their software when they open it, why not ask them to do it when they close the software?
 Just because they’re done with your software for the day doesn’t mean they’re done with their machine.
-As long as their phone or computer is on, they could be updating while they move on with their life.
+As long as their phone or computer is on, they can be updated while they move on with their life.

-Leave an easy to find the link in your release notes as well.
-Savvy users who are the most skeptical to upgrade will want to know exactly whey they should be updating in the first place.
+Leave an easy-to-find link in your release notes as well.
+Savvy users who are the most skeptical about upgrading will want to know exactly why they should be updated in the first place.